Convergence of the complete electromagnetic fluid system to the full compressible magnetohydrodynamic equations: Introduction and Main Results

+where $\sigma_0$ is the electric conductivity in the absence of a magnetic field, $n_\mathrm{e}$ the electron number density, and $e_0$ the charge of an electron.
+For simplicity, in the following consideration, we shall assume that $\mu,\lambda, \epsilon,\mu_0, \kappa$, and $\sigma$ are constants.

-Mathematically, it is difficult to study the properties of solutions to the electromagnetic fluid system \eqref{faa}--\eqref{fag}.
-The reason is that, as pointed out by Kawashima \cite{K}, the system of the electromagnetic quantities $(\mathbf{E},\mathbf{H},\rho_\textrm{e})$ in the system \eqref{faa}--\eqref{fag}, which are regarded as a first order hyperbolic system, is neither symmetric hyperbolic nor strictly hyperbolic in the three-dimensional case.
-The same difficulty also occurs in the first order hyperbolic system of $(\mathbf{E},\mathbf{H})$ which is obtained from the above system by eliminating $\rho_\textrm{e}$ with the aid of the first equation of \eqref{fag}.
+Mathematically, it is very difficult to study the properties of solutions to the electromagnetic fluid system \eqref{faa}--\eqref{fag}.
+The reason is that, as pointed out by Kawashima \cite{K}, the system of the electromagnetic quantities $(\mathbf{E},\mathbf{H},\rho_\textrm{e})$ in the system \eqref{faa}--\eqref{fag}, which is regarded as a first-order hyperbolic system, is neither symmetric hyperbolic nor strictly hyperbolic in the three-dimensional case.
+The same difficulty also occurs in the first-order hyperbolic system of $(\mathbf{E},\mathbf{H})$ which is obtained from the above system by eliminating $\rho_\textrm{e}$ with the aid of the first equation of \eqref{fag}.
 Therefore, the classic hyperbolic-parabolic theory (for example \cite{VH}) can not be applied here.
 There are only a few mathematical results on the electromagnetic fluid system\eqref{faa}--\eqref{fag} in some special cases.
 Kawashima~\cite{K} obtained the global existence of smooth solutions in the two-dimensional case when the initial data are a small perturbation of some given constant state.
-Umeda, Kawashima and Shizuta~\cite{UKS} obtained the global existence and time decay of smooth solutions to the linearized equations of the system \eqref{faa}--\eqref{fag} in the three-dimensional case near some given constant equilibrium.
+Umeda, Kawashima and Shizuta~\cite{UKS} obtained the global existence and time decay of smooth solutions to the linearized equations of the system \eqref{faa}--\eqref{fag} in the three-dimensional case near some given constant equilibria.
+Based on the above arguments, it is desirable to introduce some simplifications without sacrificing the essential feature of the phenomenon.

-On the other hand, as it was pointed out in \cite{Im}, the assumption that the electric charge density $\rho_\textrm{e}\simeq 0$ is physically very reasonable for the study of plasmas.
-In this situation, we can eliminate the terms involving $\rho_\textrm{e}$ in the electromagnetic fluid system \eqref{faa}--\eqref{fag} and obtain the following simplified system:
+As it was pointed out in \cite{Im}, the assumption that the electric charge density $\rho_\textrm{e}\simeq 0$ is physically very reasonable for the study of plasmas.
+In this situation, the convection current $\rho_{\textrm{e}}\u $ is negligible in comparison with the conduction current $\sigma (\i+\mu_0\u\times \H)$, thus we can eliminate the terms involving $\rho_\textrm{e}$ in the electromagnetic fluid system \eqref{faa}--\eqref{fag} and obtain the following simplified system:

 with